All Episodes

 They were accused of a template crime.

-Of course you get rid of it.
+Of course, you get rid of it.

-You know, in fact, the Lynch mob at that university.
+You know, in fact, the lynch mob at that university, Thomas Sowell has a great column today.

-The Lynch Mob, the professors, the administration at Duke University.
+The lynch mob, the professors, the administration at Duke University.

 We never.